 We used a set of questionnaires after completing each component to quantitatively capture the participant’s experience about the component.
-The post-trial questionnaire consisted of two sections: the SUS [61] and the NASA-TLX [62] and presented same content for each component.
-The post-session questionnaire can be found in Appendix F and was implemented in an online webpage since our study was conducted fully online.
+The post-trial questionnaire consisted of two sections: the SUS [61] and the NASA-TLX [62] and presented same set of questions for CA and VSUP at the end of four component questions.
+Since learning effect matters, we presented post-session questionnaires alternately for CA and VSUP.
+That means, even participants got (SUS, NASA-TLX) questions for CA first and then for VSUP.
+On the hand, odd participants got (SUS, NASA-TLX) questions for VSUP first and then for CA. The post-session questionnaire can be found in Appendix F and was implemented in an online webpage since our study was conducted fully online.

 We can summarise the questionnaire as follows: